immcantation/immcantation/docs/_include/usage.rst

       If unspecified, clonal assignment is not performed.
   -m  Distance model for clonal assignment.
       Defaults to the nucleotide Hamming distance model (ham).
+  -e  Method to use for determining the optimal threshold.
+One of 'gmm' or 'density'.
+      Defaults to 'density'.
+  -d  Curve fitting model.
+Applies only when method (-e) is 'gmm'.
+One of 'norm-norm',       'norm-gamma', 'gamma-norm' and 'gamma-gamma'.
+      Defaults to 'gamma-gamma'.
+  -u  Method to use for threshold selection.
+Applies only when method (-e) is 'gmm'.
+      One of 'optimal', 'intersect' and 'user'.
+      Defaults to 'user'.
   -b  IgBLAST IGDATA directory, which contains the IgBLAST database, optional_file
       and auxillary_data directories.
 Defaults to /usr/local/share/igblast.
   -n  Sample identifier which will be used as the output file prefix.